 - You’re working with highly sensitive data and want to take a robust approach to security

-- You’re working with high volumes of data which may or may not be pulled from various sources
+- You’re working with large volumes of data which may or may not be pulled from multiple sources

 - You need to integrate and pull data from/push data to various systems and platforms to improve functionality and experience

-- You have plans to scale your digital ecosystem over a short to medium term and need the flexibility to do this as and when you need to
+- You have plans to scale your digital ecosystem over the short to medium term and need the flexibility to do this as and when you need to

 - You have the budget and realistic timeframe to deliver a headless project